 We were running an hour late.
 Most of the audience left at around 3:20 pm to catch the Cherry Blossom Cruise for Kaizu-Osaki departing Imazu Port at 3:30 pm.
 So only about 15 of us remained until we ended at around 4 pm.
 Everyone burst into smiles and started clapping after we finished singing the song in Japanese.
 It’s such a heartwarming song, and being from Hawaii where we have many, many renown hometown songs, I’m so glad Shiga has such a song.
 It’s been 11 years since we announced the English version, but slowly and surely, I see it catching on.

-Lake Biwa Rowing Song set of 6 postcards given as a free memento to all attendees.
+Set of six Lake Biwa Rowing Song postcards given as a free memento to all attendees.

 During the peak bloom period in mid-April, the traffic along the lakeshore road is horrendous.
 Renting a bicycle at Makino Station and cycling to Kaizu-Osaki is recommended.
 Walking is also possible for people who don’t mind walking at least 40 min. from Makino Station.